Hubbry Logo

 Royal Society of Chemistry – Stephanie L Kwolek Award (2014)

 For her discovery of Kevlar, Kwolek was awarded the DuPont company's Lavoisier Medal for outstanding technical achievement in 1995, as a "Persistent experimentalist and role model whose discovery of liquid crystalline polyamides led to Kevlar aramid fibers."[27][28]
 At the time of her death in 2014, she was still the only female employee to receive that honor.[29]
-Her discovery generated several billion dollars of revenue for DuPont, being her employer at the time, but she never benefited directly from it financially.[24]
+Her discovery generated several billion dollars of revenue for DuPont, but she never benefited directly from it financially.[24]

 In 1980, Kwolek received the Chemical Pioneer Award from the American Institute of Chemists, and an Award for Creative Invention from the American Chemical Society.[5]
 In 1995,[11][30] Kwolek was added to the National Inventors Hall of Fame.[4]
 In 1996, she received the National Medal of Technology and the IRI Achievement Award.
 In 1997, she received the Perkin Medal from the American Chemical Society.[31]
 In 2003, she was inducted into the National Women's Hall of Fame.[7]

-She has been awarded honorary degrees by Carnegie Mellon University (2001),[32] Worcester Polytechnic Institute (1981)[5] and Clarkson University (1997).[33]
+She was awarded honorary degrees by Carnegie Mellon University (2001),[32] Worcester Polytechnic Institute (1981)[5] and Clarkson University (1997).[33]

 The Royal Society of Chemistry grants a biennial 'Stephanie L Kwolek Award', "to recognise exceptional contributions to the area of materials chemistry from a scientist working outside the UK".[34]